jschrier/SynthGPT/tests/README.md

 **Prompts** for the LLM are in the `prompts` folder as plain text files;  they can also be found in the online Supporting Information file.

-**Source code** is in the `src` folder; some haphazard tests are in `tests`.
+**Source code** is in the `src` folder; some haphazard tests are included in `tests`.

 # Instructions

-Run the notebooks in the top directory in order.
+Run the notebooks in the top-level directory in order.
 Mathematica code (`.wls`) uses Mathematica 14.0 and no other libraries; Python uses VERSION and requires libraries LIBRARIES

 The directory is organized around the order in which we performed the work, dividing the work into discrete tasks:
  - Precursor selection  (scripts `00_Data_Curation.py` - `07_Estimate_Perfect_Elemwise.py`)